sbrisard/pyfreeimage/docs/api.rst

 API of the library
 ==================

-API of module `bitmap`
+API of module `image`
 ----------------------

-.. automodule:: pyfreeimage.bitmap
+.. automodule:: pyfreeimage.image
    :members:

 API of module `io`